Brioche

 Recipe FAQ and Tips

 Absolutely!
-You may freeze the bread in a fully baked state, tightly wrapped, for up to 2 months.
+You may freeze the bread in a fully baked state, tightly wrapped or placed in a freezer-safe bag, for up to 2 months.
 You can also freeze the dough unbaked, after it has done the cold rise in the refrigerator.
 Then thaw the dough overnight in the fridge, and bake it fresh.

 If it’s fully baked, simply leave it at room temperature for about one hour, until it has thawed.
 If it’s not baked from the first rise, thaw the dough in the fridge overnight, then bake it fresh.